 Islamic civilization and coffee have a long, loving relationship.
 It is probably not an exaggeration to state that the world owes its addictive coffee habit to the spread of the cosmopolitan civilization of Islam.
-Coffee was most likely introduced to the Turks via the port of Mocha in Yemen, and then spread by the Sufi orders and merchants throughout the Ottoman lands.
-Some Muslim jurists, the Islam's veritable haram police, true to their calling and the usual conservative reflex, issued the rulings banning this new, potent drink, claiming it caused intoxication.
+Coffee was most likely introduced to the Turks via the port of Mocha in Yemen, then spread by the Sufi orders and merchants throughout the Ottoman lands.
+Some Muslim jurists, Islam's veritable haram police, faithful to their calling and the usual conservative reflex, issued the rulings banning this new, potent drink, claiming it caused intoxication.
 While the jurists debated the permissibility of drinking the liquid black gold, Muslim sages, mystics, and masses voted with their lips.
 "My community will not agree on an error," said the Prophet Muhammad (peace be upon him).
 Vox populi vox Dei, indeed.

-And one of our names for coffee, Java, comes from the Indonesian island namesake, where much of the blessed berry was grown in the 1800s.
+One of our names for coffee, Java, comes from the Indonesian island namesake, where much of the blessed berry was grown in the 1800s.
 Islam on the Edges should, then, take its rightful place at the center of coffee culture.
 From Bosnia and Herzegovina to Indonesia, Muslims have enjoyed great coffee for centuries.

-One of my earliest memories is waking up to the invigorating smell of Bosnian coffee prepared by my mother.
+One of my earliest memories is waking up to the refreshing smell of Bosnian coffee prepared by my mother.
 She'd always leave a bit of coffee for me so that I could mix it with a mug of hot milk, what we called the white coffee (bijela kafa).
 I'd put a few small pieces of bread in my white coffee and enjoy the breakfast while she would enjoy her ćeif (pronounced, chafe; coming from Arabic kayf or Turkish keyif), which could be translated as pleasure, but in reality it means, "the art of enjoying something while being oblivious to the world and its trappings."
 I knew this was the time my mother wanted to have for herself.
 Don't disturb!
 We become our parents as we grow older.

-Going to the other edge of Muslim civilization, Indonesia is a wonderful place to explore coffee.
+Going to the other edge of Muslim civilization, Indonesia is a beautiful place to explore coffee.
 Yogyakarta, the cultural and educational center of Java (!), has many quirky, independent coffee places, as you would expect in a student-centered city.
-Klinik Kopi (Coffee Clinic!!!), a micro roastery in Yogyakarta, is worth making a 30 minute cab ride from the center of Yogya.
+Klinik Kopi (Coffee Clinic!!!), a micro roastery in Yogyakarta, is worth making a 30-minute cab ride from the center of Yogya.
 The owner travels all over Indonesia, buys small quantities of coffee from individual growers, and roasts the beans at Klinik Kopi.
-The place has a certain guerilla-like qualities: no milk is served!
+The place has certain guerilla-like qualities: no milk is served!
 No sugar.
 No lattes.
 Just coffee.
 Black.
 As it should be, most of the time.
 It’s open from 4 pm to 10 pm.
 Klinik Kopi is situated in a tropical garden that is nicely maintained by the proprietor who lives in the same place.

 And, of course, he does not use espresso machines.
 Of course!
 Only hand-pressed espresso would do.
 (Mind blown to pieces!!!)